‘Attorney Father!’ Sorsogon priest now a lawyer

 Photo courtesy: Facebook/Diocese of Sorsogon

 “Prayerful congratulations to the Rev. Dean Simon Bayna Peña for having passed the 2024 BAR Examinations 🙏🙏🙏 Fr.
 Atty.
-Simon, congratulations from all of us 💕,” it can be read on a Facebook post.
+Simon, congratulations from all of us 💕,” the post read.

 — Noel Ed Richards, The Summit Express